DuckDuckG0ose/Northstar/README.md

 ## Installation

-It comes in a .exe file that you launch.
-A command prompt will pop up and will guide you trough the installation.
+To use the program use run Frontier.exe
+If you need to install it either use `$ git clone https://github.com/VisualDeVenture/Frontier` and then run Frontier.exe or use the installer contained in [Github Releases](https://github.com/VisualDeVenture/Frontier/releases)

 ### TO DO
 - [ ] Make an installer
 - [ ] Make a functioning restore point system
-- [ ] Make a compiled version
+- [x] Make a compiled version
-- [ ] Make a version checking feature
+- [x] Make a version checking feature
 - [x] Add timer resolution